erasmus-without-paper/ewp-specs-architecture/README.md

    single API at the same time.
 Releasing a new major version causes the API's XML namespace to be changed, so this won't cause any conflicts (see [Discovery API][discovery-api] for details).

+### Push notifications (and broadcasting)

+What if HEI B wanted to **notify** HEI D when something is changed, instead of requiring HEI D to ask periodically?
+E.g. a student has just failed an exam at B and we suspect that D would want to be notified instantly?

+Some of the APIs are **Change Notification Receiver (CNR) APIs**.
+If Host 2 (the one which covers HEI D) wants to receive such notifications from other hosts, it indicates that it has implemented a specific CNR API in its Manifest file.
+Now, if HEI B wants to broadcast a notifications, then it first asks the Registry for URLs of all related CNR APIs, and then it posts the proper notifications at the listening URLs.

+It's worth noting that HEI D will usually NOT be required to broadcast such notifications (even if all other hosts implement CNR APIs and want to receive them).
+Implementers MAY choose to implement only a subset of push notifications, or even not implement them at all (thus forcing the other side to periodically pull the data instead).
+You will find more information on this in the documentation of specific CNR APIs.

 [discovery-api]: https://github.com/erasmus-without-paper/ewp-specs-api-discovery